 - 4 oz 100% unsweetened organic dark chocolate

 - Optional: 2-4 drops of stevia

 Prepare a working surface with about 15 paper mini baking cups.

-Prepare the butter mix: Add the coconut oil, coconut butter and macadamia butter to a thick sauce pan and warm on the stove, above a pot with boiling water.
+Prepare the butter mix: Add the coconut oil, coconut butter and macadamia butter to a thick saucepan and warm on the stove, above a pot with boiling water.
 Mix well.
 Add the lemon zest.
 When melted take from heat and add the cranberries powder and the crumbled macadamia nuts, saving some of both for decoration and for adding to the chocolate.

 Start assembling the cups on the working surface (I worked on a piece of parchment paper to avoid making a mess.
 Add melted chocolate to the bottom of the cups and spread around the edges.
 Freeze for 15 mins.
-Take out of freezer and add the melted butter mixture until almost full (leave some space to add chocolate on top).
+Take out of the freezer and add the melted butter mixture until almost full (leave some space to add chocolate on top).
 Freeze for another 15-20 mins and add the top layer of chocolate.
-Finish with a sprinkle of cranberry power and macadamia crumbles.
+Finish with a sprinkle of cranberry powder and macadamia crumbles.
 Put back in the freezer for about 30 mins before serving.